SquareHole/obfuscation/readme.md

   -c, --count        Required.
 Number of objects to generate.
 For ID Number generator the max will be capped to 10

   -o, --operation    Required.
-Operation to perform. choices: Id, Person
+Operation to perform. choices: Id, Person, Phone

   -f, --file         File name to write to.
 If not specified, will write to console.